Organizations and users glossary

 End user

 An enabled user who did not build or edit an app or workflow during the billing cycle.
+End users can be internal or external users.
 End users are billed at a lower rate than standard users.

 External user